Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ### Conditionals

-You can simulate `if/then/else` at the Plutarch level using `pif`-
+You can simulate `if/then/else` at the Plutarch level using `pif`- Also we can use instance of `IfB` class from the `Boolean` package.

 ```haskell
 pif :: Term s PBool -> Term s a -> Term s a -> Term s a